kylelangille/acenet-isp/README.md

 The data for this project is sourced from the following dataset, sourced from sightings reported to NUFORC.org, which have been scraped by Thaddeus Segura.
 Mr. Segura compiled and cleaned this dataset and has hosted it on KAGGLE.org at the following URL: https://www.kaggle.com/datasets/thaddeussegura/ufo-sightings?resource=download

 Although the dataset includes data from outside the US, such entries are sparse and the dataset as a whole maintains a strong US focus.
-The dataset contains reported sightings dating back to 1899, though the data from these earlier time periods are often incomplete, and as such I will focus my analysis starting in 1950 as entries from this year onwards are much more consistent.

 Columns of importance for this analysis are: